agocs/new_agocs.org/content/post/2018-07-01-flight-lessons.markdown

 rolling us out once we re-gained aileron authority.
 I need to study power-on stall recovery.

+**Question to ask**: Should stall recovery start when I feel buffeting, or when the plane actually noses over?

 We climbed back up to 3500ft and did a simulated engine failure drill.
 My instructor pulled power out and I pitched for 68 kias.
 We were over the practice area (onion and sod fields), so there were plenty of good landing spots.